Lawsuits for Neuropathic Disorders

 The symptoms of neuropathy depend on the type of nerves affected as well as their location.

-- If damage has occurred to a motor nerve, symptoms may include muscle weakness, cramps, and spasms as well as loss of balance and coordination.
+- If damage has occurred to a motor nerve, symptoms may include muscle weakness, cramps, and spasms as well as the loss of balance and coordination.
 Patients may have trouble walking or running, and may easily get tired or fall.

 - If damage occurs in a sensory nerve, individuals may experience tingling, numbness, pinching, or pain.
 They may have difficulties determining their position.
 Neuropathy affecting sensory nerves can cause extreme pain or can lead to an absence of sensation.